 In accordance with our methodology, we, therefore, apply our LGF analysis, considering the risks faced by the different debt and deposit classes across the liability structure should the bank be put on resolution.
-We assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets, a 25% runoff in junior deposits and a 5% runoff in preferred deposits, and assign a 25% probability to deposits being preferred to senior unsecured debt.
+We assume a residual tangible common equity of 3% and post-failure losses of 8% of tangible banking assets, a 25% runoff in junior deposits and a 5% runoff in preferred deposits, and assign a 25% probability to deposits being preferred to senior unsecured debt.
 These are in line with our standard assumptions.

 In addition, we apply a proportion of 10% of deposits considered junior, given that the deposit base is predominantly constituted of online retail deposits.

-Under these assumptions, RCI's deposits and senior unsecured debt are likely to face a very low loss given failure, owing to the loss absorption provided by the large amount of senior unsecured debt.
-This results in a two-notch LGF uplift from the BCA for both deposits and senior unsecured debt.
+Under these assumptions, RCl's deposits and senior unsecured debt are likely to face a very low loss given failure, because of the loss absorption provided by the large amount of senior unsecured debt.
+This results in a two-notch LGF uplift from the BCA (baa3) for both deposits and senior unsecured debt (Baa1).